 Laser engravers offer all sorts of supplies and accessories to help with special jobs: things like double head attachments, rotary stages, air assists, and more.
 If you need to engrave a lot of identical parts quickly, some manufacturers offer double head attachments that split the beam in two.
 By turning up the power, you can engrave two parts at once.
 For engraving round objects (like wine glasses) a rotary stage will rotate the object under the laser.
 Air assists cut flaming, scorching, and charring to a minimum if you’re engraving wood, acrylic, and rubber: they blow a jet of high-pressure air across the point where the laser beam is hitting the material to quickly remove excess heat.

-What Do Laser etching Systems Come Equipped With?
+What are Laser Cutting Systems Come Equipped With?

 Below is an etching machine in action: